ms-iot/content/en-US/win10/CreateIoTCorePro.md

 Create a OEM Package to wrap the Provisioning Package using PKGGEN tool.

-Please visit [Windows 10 IoT Core Image Creation](https://blogs.msdn.microsoft.com/iot/2015/12/14/windows-10-iot-core-image-creation) for instructions regarding creating an OEM Package that contains your Provisioning Pacakge using PKGGEN tool.
+Please visit [Windows 10 IoT Core Image Creation](https://blogs.msdn.microsoft.com/iot/2015/12/14/windows-10-iot-core-image-creation) for instructions regarding creating an OEM Package that contains your Provisioning Package using PKGGEN tool.

 Step 4: Create the Image with ICD/Imggen
 -------